howlettjames/Distributed-Systems-Development/README.md

 # Distributed Systems Development

-### This repository contains practices and projects related to the subject Distributed Systems Programming at ESCOM - IPN.
+### This repository contains practices and projects related to the subject Distributed Systems Development at ESCOM - IPN.

 Some of the topics studied and implemented were: